samwilson/opencafemap/README.md

-OpenCafeMap
+OpenCaféMap
 ===========

-This is a map of cafes.
+This is a map of cafés.

 ## Overpass Turbo query